microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 Resolve any conflicts in your editor.

-`git push` // Pushes your changes to your forked branch.
+`git push upstream --force` // Pushes your changes to your forked branch.
+Include `upstream` if you have an open pull request, otherwise do not include it.

 Creating _draft_ pull requests is often an easy way to keep track of your work without it being actively reviewed by others.